-Dr. Gary J. Margolis is a managing partner and co-founder of Margolis Healy with more than 20 years of distinguished experience in public safety and over a decade in higher education.
-Under his leadership as Chief of Police at the University of Vermont from 1998 - 2009, UVM Police Services became a three-time internationally accredited police agency through the Commission on Accreditation for Law Enforcement Agencies (CALEA).
-He has also served as a police executive, police academy administrator, police officer and deputy sheriff.
+Dr. Gary J. Margolis is the Founder & CEO of Social Sentinel, Inc. and is the co-founder of Margolis Healy.
+He has more than 20 years of distinguished experience in law enforcement and public safety, and over a decade in higher education safety and security.
+Under his leadership as Chief of Police at the University of Vermont (UVM) (1998 – 2009), UVM Police Services became a three-time internationally accredited police agency through the Commission on Accreditation for Law Enforcement Agencies (CALEA).
+In addition, he has served as a police executive, police academy administrator, police officer and deputy sheriff.

-A highly-respected and sought after consultant, speaker, educator, and trainer, Dr. Margolis addresses a variety of K-12 and higher education safety and security issues including crises response and communications; security technology application; emergency response and recovery planning; and preventing sexual and gender violence on campuses.
-He is often called upon by the US Departments of Justice, Education and Homeland Security as a campus security expert and has testified before the United States Senate Committee on the Judiciary.
-Shortly after the 9/11 tragedies, Dr. Margolis was appointed by former Vermont Governor James Douglas to serve on the Governor’s Homeland Security Advisory Committee.
+A highly-respected and sought after consultant, speaker, educator, and trainer, Gary's areas of expertise include crises response and communications; security technology application; emergency response and recovery planning; and preventing sexual and gender violence.
+He is called upon by the US Departments of Justice, Education and Homeland Security as a campus security expert and has testified before the United States Senate Committee on the Judiciary.
+Shortly after the 9/11 tragedies, Gary was appointed by former Vermont Governor James Douglas to serve on the Governor’s Homeland Security Advisory Committee.

-Dr. Margolis is on the Board of Commissioners for the Commission on Accreditation for Law Enforcement Agencies (CALEA).
-He was recently appointed a Director of BeSafe Technologies, and is a Past General Chair of the University & College Section of the International Association of Chiefs of Police, the oldest and largest police association in the world, and a former member of the association’s executive committee.
-He is a founding faculty member of the IACP National Law Enforcement Leadership Institute on Violence Against Women sponsored by the US Department of Justice, Office on Violence Against Women.
+Gary sits on the Board of Commissioners for the Commission on Accreditation for Law Enforcement Agencies (CALEA), and is a Past General Chair of the University & College Section of the International Association of Chiefs of Police (IACP), the oldest and largest police association in the world.
+He is a former member of the association’s executive committee, and a founding faculty member of the IACP National Law Enforcement Leadership Institute on Violence Against Women sponsored by the US Department of Justice, Office on Violence Against Women.

-Dr. Margolis holds a Research Associate Professor appointment in the University of Vermont College of Education and Social Services, and held an adjunct professor appointment at Norwich University for many years.
+Gary held a Research Associate Professor appointment in the University of Vermont College of Education and Social Services, and was an adjunct professor at Norwich University for many years.
 He has taught leadership and policy studies for masters and doctoral students in UVM’s Educational Leadership & Policy Studies Program, and organizational development and policy administration for master’s students in Norwich University’s Masters of Justice Administration program.

-Dr. Margolis has a Masters Degree in Education and a Doctorate in Educational Leadership and Policy Studies from the University of Vermont.
+Gary holds a masters degree in education and a doctorate in educational leadership and policy studies from the University of Vermont.
 He is a graduate of the Harvard University, Kennedy School of Government Executive Education Program.